 And so in looking back at Phantom Thread, the nature of its narrative game (or Reynolds’ game) becomes as complex and enthralling as its constituent elements.
 Everything in the film is deliberately placed and unfolds with a gradual sense of urgency.
 Paul Thomas Anderson’s filmography has seen its highs and lows (or perhaps middle points), but with a characteristic affinity for engaging storytelling, he makes this film a real entertaining work.
 His characters all have secrets and with a storyline that keeps you guessing the movie becomes an intriguing outing.

-Add in wondrous costumes, colors, shades and other lighting and this enigmatic world comes to striking life, while a highly effective and moving musical score brings a sharp emotional resonance to the screen.
+Add in wondrous costumes, colors, shades, and other lighting and this enigmatic world come to striking life, while a highly effective and moving musical score brings a sharp emotional resonance to the screen.
 Phantom Thread excels as a cinematic delight, delicately stitched together and held in place by master class filmmaking.
 What is the nature of this game?
 Beauty, intrigue, luxury and perhaps even more for as we all know beauty is in the eye of the beholder.